When is the deadline for applications?

 How do I make an appointment to visit?

-If you would like to make an appointment with the Nursing Department, please call 1-888-2JEWELL.
+If you would like to make an appointment to visit the Nursing Department and discuss admission, please call 1-816-415-7511.
 We look forward to meeting you!

 For more information about Nursing at Jewell, please contact:

 Director of Nursing Admission

 500 College Hill, Box 1002